laurakoco/melanoma-detection-ml/README.md

 ### AlexNet-Based CNN

 The deep, AlexNet-based CNN is able to achieve an overall accuracy of 90.2% on testing data not exposed to the CNN during training.
 This takes quite a long time to run (30 epochs).
+Below shows the accuracy, sensitivity, and specificty on the testing data.

 |   Accuracy  | 90.2 |
 |:-----------:|:-:|